-Villa Sumaya is nestled in a land locked bay on the north shore of beautiful Lake Atitlan.
-We are located on 17 acres in the traditional home-land of the indigenous Maya.
-This area is known to the Maya as "the belly button of the earth” due to its gloriously abundant landscape.
-We look directly across the lake at three spectacular perfectly conical volcanoes.
+Villa Sumaya is nestled in a landlocked bay on the north shore of beautiful Lake Atitlan, Guatemala.
+We are located on 18 acres in the traditional homeland of the indigenous Maya.
+This area is known to the Maya as the belly button of the Earth.
+We look directly across the lake at three spectacular volcanoes.

 Our 5,000 foot altitude and proximity to the equator offers a high plane semi-tropical paradise often referred to as “the land of eternal spring."
 The deep caldera walls of the lake create a powerful inverse vortex to the volcanic mountains and ridges above, creating tremendous beauty and distinct natural challenges to work with.

-Two "green seasons" (May-June and Sept -Oct) anchor a long dry season which spans from Nov- April every year.
-An additional dry season or spring break known as the “canicula” comes each year in July -Aug.
+Two green seasons (May/June and Sept/Oct) anchor a long dry season which spans from November to April every year.
+An additional dry season or spring break known as “canicula” comes each year in July and August.
 The sheer quantity of exotic flowers, trees and plant species is further enhanced by the abundance of bird life affording excellent first hand opportunities for bird watchers and naturalist alike.